 Garrity joined the Monogram Club board as a director in 2009, and in 2013, began serving as the club's treasurer.

-Pat resides in Orlando, Fla., with his wife Paula and their son Henry.
+Pat resides in New Canaan, Conn., with his wife Paula and their son Henry.
 He is an avid cyclist and also enjoys fly-fishing, hiking and golf.